Afro Samurai (video game): Voice acting and music

 All of the main characters are voiced by the same actors as in the anime.
 Mary Elizabeth McGlynn served as the voice director, while the hip hop producer RZA was behind the soundtrack of the game.

 Downloadable content

 The game's credits reveal that Namco Bandai commissioned a TV screenwriter, Peter Saji, to produce a storyline for a downloadable episode.
 In an interview, Saji admitted that multiple downloadable episodes are in production, but could not provide a release date.

 Reception

 The game was given moderate reviews, resulting in the Metacritic score of 65/100.
 Namco Bandai posted on its fiscal year report that the game sold 420,000 copies across all platforms in the US and Europe.

 Sequel

 An episodic sequel was announced in June 2015, called Afro Samurai 2: Revenge of Kuma.
-Volume 1 was released on PlayStation 4, and PC on September 22, 2015, nationwide.
+Volume 1 was released on PlayStation 4 and PC on September 22, 2015.
 In November 2015, the game was removed from the PlayStation Store and Steam with volumes 2 and 3 being cancelled due to negative reception.
 The Xbox One version was also never released.